-You cannot contact the Protected person or any of their children.
+You cannot contact the Protected person (this is the person named in the Order) or any of their children.
 This means no calls, texts, emails, faxes, talking face to face, social media (such as Facebook, Instagram, Snapchat, WhatsApp and others), letters, or any other type of communication.